fabiosimeoni/sws-lively/README.md

 * a set of thematic _modules_ that you can `star`-import to easily and clearly articulate your tests.
 * e.g. `star`-import `Users` to work with users, groups, and permissions.
 * e.g. `star`-import `Modules` to work with R-modules.
+* e.g. `star`-import `Configuration` to work with datasets, domains, and other config elements.
 * etc.

 Enrich existing modules and create new modules as you add more tests.